activeyawcontrol/simrig-evolution/README.md

 Once upon a time, I enjoyed playing Gran Turismo 3 with a controller.
 Then a bunch of stuff happened.
 Here is how the sim rig has evolved over time.

+You may notice a cluster of purchases in April 2020.
+That's right around when it became clear that autocross season was effectively canceled.

 ## Version 0.0

 Timeline: 0 AD -> 2003, maybe?